openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

 #.
 Set the value of the (application-dependent) ``openstack-origin`` or the
    ``source`` configuration option to 'distro' (new operating system).

 #.
-Invoke the :command:`complete` sub-command on the principle leader machine.
+Invoke the :command:`complete` sub-command on the principal leader machine.

 #.
 Repeat steps 4 and 6 for the application non-leader machines.